chrischtel/GlassBox/README.md

 ## 📜 License

-GlassBox is released under the \[choose-your-license-here].
+GlassBox is released under the MPL-2.0.
-(Recommended: Apache-2.0, MPL-2.0, or LGPL-3.0 depending on how you want reuse vs copyleft to work.)

 ---

 ## 🤝 Contributing